Esri/route-monitor-for-geoevent/GEP-Components/README.md

 5. When maven finishes compiling the jar files, all jar files and the parent pom files are copied to the distribution folder.
 If you don't specify a distribution folder when running maven, you will have to find the jar files in the target folder of each indivicual project.

 ## Installing the built jar files:
-1. Copy the *.jar files under the distribution folder into the [ArcGIS-GeoEvent-Processor-Install-Directory]/deploy folder.
+1. Copy the *.jar files under the distribution folder into the [ArcGIS-GeoEvent-Extension-Install-Directory]/deploy folder.
 2. Follow the Route Monitor Installation Guide (downloadable from Gallery) to set up the server components of the Route Monitor.

 ## Requirements
 * ArcGIS Server version 10.2.1
-* ArcGIS GeoEvent Processor for Server version 10.2.1.
+* ArcGIS GeoEvent Extension for Server version 10.2.1.
-* ArcGIS GeoEvent Processor SDK version 10.2.1.
+* ArcGIS GeoEvent Extension SDK version 10.2.1.
 * Java JDK 1.7 or greater.
 * Apache Maven 3.0.3 and above.